FirelyTeam/firely-docs/vonk/deployment/deployment.rst

 .. _deployment:

-Vonk deployment options
+Firely Server deployment options
 =======================

-Vonk can be deployed as:
+Firely Server can be deployed as:

 * Binaries, see :ref:`vonk_getting_started`
 * As Docker image, see :ref:`use_docker`